hardin47/st47s-and-d47a/content/courses/ID1-statsworld/index.md

 * identify ways in which graphs are effectively and ineffectively used to communicate.
 * understand the writing process and know of concrete ways they can improve as writers.
 * access various resources around campus to enhance their educational path.

+#### Course website

+The main course website is at [9 out of 10 seniors recommend this first year seminar](https://id1-stats-world.netlify.app/).
+You will find:

+* syllabus
+* class notes
+* schedule
+* assignments and due dates
+* resources

+#### Sakai

+We will also use the Sakai course management system.
+Sakai will be used for materials which are not publicly available.
+This includes:

+* your current grades
+* submitting papers / other assignments
+* chat forums